-You must have a comparison in order to find the best deal.
+You must have a comparison to find the best deal.
 D.C.
-Fawcett of Paramount Digital Publishing says that he met several suppliers and told each one of them that he got some quotes from some other suppliers too.
+Fawcett of Paramount Digital Publishing says that he met several suppliers and told each one of them that he got some quotes from other suppliers too.
 If you let them know that you will give them long-term benefits, they will most likely try to beat their competitors by offering you the best price.
 You can also use this technique to compare one supplier to another.

 8. Build Good Relationships with Them